Clinton man charged with sexually abusing three juvenile family members, fathering two children

 According to the arrest affidavits filed by Clinton Police Officer Rodney Livesay, the investigation into Clark began March 24, 2021, when he was contacted by Detective Travis St. Cyr of the Sedalia, Mo., police department about an investigation into the sexual abuse of children in both Missouri and Clinton.

-During the investigation, Livesay said that within Clinton, Clark had sexual relations with three female family members.
+During the investigation, Livesay said that within Clinton, Clark sexually abused three female family members.
 The abuse of victim one started before the girl was 10, and continued from 1998 through 2004.
 The abuse stopped once the girl reached 16.

 People are also reading…